HOW TO TAKE CARE OF YOUR BABY’S ORAL HEALTH?

 - Take proper while teething

 When you see you baby’s teeth coming in, make sure you take proper care right from that moment.
 Several parents believe that milk teeth of the baby are not important as they are replaced by the permanent counterparts.
-However, if you ask this to an experienced dentist in SW19, he/she will suggest you to take more care of baby teeth to preserve the right spacing for the permanent teeth.
+However, if you ask this to an experienced dentist, he/she will suggest you to take more care of baby teeth to preserve the right spacing for the permanent teeth.
 On ignoring a child’s oral health, it can lead to decay, gum infection and affect teeth spacing.

 - Protect them from cavities